There are a number of standard functions that allow one to access parts of an utterance and traverse through it.

 longer in any relation the items themselves are deleted.

-to end of relation named RELATIONNAME
+ITEM to end of relation named RELATIONNAME in

-if there is not relation named
+UTT.
+Returns nil if there is not relation named

-otherwise returns the item
+RELATIONNAME in UTT otherwise returns the item

 appended.
 This new item becomes the last in the top list.

-item may be an item itself (in this or another relation)
+ITEM item may be an item itself (in this or another relation)

 or a LISP description of an item, which consist of a list containing

 a name and a set of feature vale pairs.
-It ITEM
+It ITEM is nil

 or inspecified an new empty item is added.
-If ITEM
+If ITEM is already

 in this relation it is dereferenced from its current position (and